 For the Fall 2016 season of the award winning documentary series, we explored how the war in Syria has stirred the passions of Americans in True Life: I Want to Fight ISIS, the “adult baby” subculture in True Life: I Am an Adult Baby, and the struggles of dating while transitioning in True Life: We Are Transitioning.

-In September 2008, Holzman founded the US arm of British production company, Studio Lambert, where he launched and Executive Produced Undercover Boss, the #1 new show of the 2009-10 season and the highest rated reality premiere of all time.
+In 2008, Holzman co-founded Studio Lambert USA, where he launched and Executive Produced Undercover Boss, the #1 new show of the 2009 season and the highest rated reality premiere of all time.
 In 2013, Studio Lambert USA was fully acquired and changed its name to All3Media America with Holzman serving as president of the super indie’s US operations.
-At All3Media America, Holzman executive produced dozens of non-scripted projects across all major networks and cable outlets.
-Holzman also oversaw the launch of All3’s US scripted business, developing and setting up several projects across network and cable.
-And in 2014 Holzman produced the feature documentary The Seven Five that was released theatrically worldwide and is being adapted as a Sony Pictures and Annapurna feature film that he is producing.
-Outside of television, Holzman created and produced the frozen novelty QBees (rice crispy treats & brownies filled with ice cream).
-And he is a founding and managing partner of The Meatball Shop a restaurant concept with six locations in New York City.
-Holzman has been nominated for the Emmy Award 10 times and nominated for the Producers Guild Award 3 times.
-He and his colleagues won back-to-back Outstanding Reality Program Emmys for Undercover Boss in 2012 and 2013.
+At All3Media America, Holzman executive produced dozens of non-scripted projects across all major networks and cable outlets and oversaw the launch of All3’s US scripted series business.

-Prior to launching IPC, Saidman was the Executive Vice President, Development & Current Programming, for the television production company All3Media America.
-In that capacity, he was the head of creative for the company, overseeing all pilots and series for broadcast networks and cable, including Bravo’s The People’s Couch, NBC’s The Million Second Quiz, and CNN’s hit documentary series Declassified, which he created.
-Additionally, Saidman produced the critically acclaimed feature documentary film The Seven Five, which was released theatrically worldwide by IFC Films, and is now being adapted as a Sony Pictures and Annapurna feature film.
+Prior to launching IPC, Saidman was the Executive Vice President, Development & Current Programming, for All3Media America.
+In that role, he was the head of creative for the company, overseeing all shows for broadcast and cable networks, including The People’s Couch, The Million Second Quiz, and Declassified: The Untold Stories of American Spies, which he created.

-Before his tenure as a creative executive, Saidman was a freelance producer, getting his start in television with Mark Burnett Productions.
+Before his tenure as a creative executive, Saidman was a freelance producer, writer, and director, and got his start in television with Mark Burnett Productions.
 Saidman began his career in motion pictures, where he worked for Miramax and Dimension Films, and was later a Creative Consultant for Francis Ford Coppola's American Zoetrope.

-Since 2013, Dax had served as Senior Vice President of Production for Endemol Shine USA, formerly Shine America.
-Dax helped oversee all day-to-day production of their unscripted programming, including such hits as Fox's MasterChef, NBC's The Island, Fox's Riot, along with many other series, pilots and development projects.
+Prior to IPC, Dax had served as Senior Vice President of Production for Endemol Shine USA, formerly Shine America.
+Dax oversaw Fox's MasterChef and NBC's The Island along with various other series, pilots and development projects.

 Prior to joining IPC, Andy was Director of Finance at All3Media America, joining in 2012 after relocating to the West Coast.
 He managed monthly reporting, preparing budgets and forecasts, and also oversaw corporate treasury, statutory and tax reporting.